paulroho/ngcli.github.io/content/index.md

 7. Testing First.
 8. Command line blueprints to get you up and running in seconds.
-9. nghooks to add your own conventions to angcli.
+9. ngcli addons to add your own conventions and build tasks to angcli.

 # Getting Started